F1 is a very common problem on Ideal boilers and can be easily fixed without the help of a professional.

 Using the reset button or switch has no effect on F1 faults.
 The fault can only be cleared by increasing the pressure.

 Check the pressure by using the pressure gauge.
 On older models it is hidden under the boiler on the left.
 On more modern versions it is on the front of the boiler.

 The pressure is increased using the filling loop.
 On most Ideal logics this is built in under the boiler on the right hand side.
 There may be an external filling loop, this guide can help you identify it.

 Before starting make a note of the positions of the valves.
 When you are finished return them to the original position.

-The F1 fault should be clear now.
-If the pressure is between 1 and 1.5 and the boiler still has an F1 fault the pressure sensor may be faulty which requires a gas safe engineer to repair it.
+If the pressure is between 1 and 1.5 and the boiler still displays F1 the pressure sensor may be faulty which requires a gas safe engineer to repair it.

 What should I do next?

 For a week or two keep an eye on the pressure gauge of the boiler.

 For the first week there may be some pressure loss as air is released from the system.
 You may have to top it up again.

 If the fault reoccurs there may be a problem either in the boiler itself or on the radiators.